rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

 - During this lab you are going to assume the role of a Platform DevOps person.
-- Execute the following commands to log into the PKS Control Plane.
+- Execute the following commands to log into the TKG-i Control Plane.
 - Please make sure to use the correct `-u devops<#>` aligned to your UserID.

 ```